 Will my bank give me a mortgage after using payday loans?

 Most borrowers will usually go straight to a high street bank, only to be declined and then give up on getting a mortgage altogether.
-The knowledge and experience of an expert advisor ensures that you’re informed of the best suited lenders to go to.
+The knowledge and experience of an expert advisor can ensure that you’re informed of the best-suited lenders to go to.
 This means you’ll have a structured approach in the quest to getting your mortgage secured, which is what you’ll need to do if you’ve had payday loans.

 Even advisors who claim that they’ve got access to great products and the whole market can often become puzzled when payday loans are mentioned.
 As our specialist advisors deal with mortgages after payday loans quite frequently, there’s a wealth of knowledge that can help you in your application.
 The last thing you want to do is take a chance with a mortgage application.
 This can only cause you further setbacks if declined (and a waste of time and money!).

 My payday loan was over 5 years ago, will it matter?

 The timeline of your payday loans makes all the difference.
 If your last payday loan was over six years ago, then applying for a mortgage should be pretty straight forward.
 This is especially true if everything else is intact, such as your credit file.
 If your payday loans are recent, then getting a mortgage can prove difficult, but not impossible.

 It’s important to note that some lenders may still decline you for having ever used payday loans.
 Even if payday loan use was over ten years ago, some lenders will see that as a red flag.
 That being said, there are enough lenders in the market that tend to be flexible if payday loans were used over six years ago.

 How much can I borrow if I’ve had a payday loan?